 - The Helping Yourself Heal: A Recovering Man’s Guide to Coping With the Effects of Childhood Abuse – 2014 (also available in Chinese) brochure helps men who are entering treatment understand some of the feelings that can surface about the abuse they experienced as a child.
 The guide defines childhood abuse, describes the symptoms of abuse, and suggests ways to handle childhood abuse issues while in treatment.

-- The Helping Yourself Heal: A Recovering Women’s Guide to Coping with Childhood Abuse Issues (also available in Cambodian/Khmer and Vietnamese) – 2014
+- The Helping Yourself Heal: A Recovering Women’s Guide to Coping with Childhood Abuse Issues – 2014 (also available in Cambodian/Khmer, Chinese, and Vietnamese)

-- Facts about Buprenorphine for Treatment of Opioid Addiction - 2009 (also available in Vietnamese) gives patients information on buprenorphine and medication-assisted treatment for opioid addiction.
+- Facts about Buprenorphine for Treatment of Opioid Addiction – 2015 (also available in Cambodian/Khmer, Chinese, Vietnamese, Russian, and Spanish) gives patients information on buprenorphine and medication-assisted treatment for opioid addiction.
 Also, it describes addiction and withdrawal, how buprenorphine works, its proper use, its side effects, and how it fits with counseling in the recovery process.

-- Video: Let’s Talk about Mental Health from the Asian American Health Initiative.
-Also available in Chinese, Korean, Vietnamese, and Hindi.
+- Video: Let’s Talk about Mental Health from the Asian American Health Initiative (4 minutes, 55 seconds) (also available in Chinese and Korean)

 - Slide deck with speaker notes (PDF | 9 MB)